Victor L. Worsfold Grant Program Fund

 Previous recipients include:

-- Philosophy Circle to fund books and supplies for weekly philosophical discussions at a homeless shelter
+- Ekam to fund health education classes and health products for homeless youth at a local homeless shelter